-DESCRIPTION: In Fiscal Year 2017/2018 staff will be continuing the PAED phase for U.S. 101.
+DESCRIPTION: In Fiscal Year 2017/2018 staff will be working with the project partners to initiate the PAED phase for U.S. 101.
 A Request for Proposal (RFP) and consultant selection process will be concluded and a consultant agreement will be brought to the Commission for approval.
 At that time, staff will also be requesting a budget amendment to this task to include the amount of required STP funds already approved by the Commission.
 It is envisioned that the PAED work will extend over several years and that project funds will carry-over from year to year.
+Once completed, this work will enable the VCTC to have a significant project "shovel ready" and take advantage of funding opportunities should they arise.